campbe13/docker-ecq2020/container-lab-exercises/lab2/README.md

          echo $DOCKERID

-5. Use the `docker image build` command to create a new Docker image using the instructions in the Dockerfile.
+5. Use the `docker build` command to create a new Docker image using the instructions in the Dockerfile.

     *   `--tag` allows us to give the image a custom name.
 In this case it’s comprised of our DockerID, the application name, and a version.
 Having the Docker ID attached to the name will allow us to store it on Docker Hub in a later step
     *   `.` tells Docker to use the current directory as the build context

     Be sure to include period (`.`) at the end of the command.

-         docker image build --tag $DOCKERID/linux_tweet_app:1.0 .
+         docker build --tag $DOCKERID/linux_tweet_app:1.0 .

     The output below shows the Docker daemon executing each line in the Dockerfile